ngimb64/Crypt-Drive/README.md

 - For Windows in the Scripts directory, for execute the `./activate` script to activate the virtual environment.
 - For Linux in the bin directory, run the command `source activate` to activate the virtual environment.

 - Create a gmail account or login to existing account.
 - Follow these steps but for step 5 create OAuth 2.0 Client ID instead of api keys https://support.google.com/googleapi/answer/6158862/setting-up-api-keys?hl=en
 - Click on the created OAuth 2.0 Client ID then copy the Client ID & Client secret to the settingsTemplate.yaml file where specified, which saves credentials after the first use of api.
   Then rename the file to settings.yaml.
-- Once the API credentials are saved, turn in two-factor authentication in security settings in google account.
+- Once the API credentials are saved, turn on two-factor authentication in security settings in google account.
 After that is set, an Application Password can be generated in Google account settings and need to be saved in the base directory in CryptDrive as a file named AppSecret.txt.
 - The API credentials are for Drive authentication and the AppSecret.txt is for Gmail authentication.

 ### Encryption scheme: